 Other students pursue their master’s degree with an interest in continuing their education and research in a doctoral program.
-Temple’s Department of Criminal Justice ranks among the highest in the university in faculty and student involvement in local and national research activities.
+Department of Criminal Justice students and faculty are highly involved in local and national research activities.
 Learn more about the Department of Criminal Justice faculty.

 The Criminal Justice MA program allows students to take electives and pursue research in several different areas, based on their personal and professional interests.
 Examples of these areas of interest include

 - criminal justice reform and policymaking,